Skip to content

 Overview

-Building a Training Plan in Brevity follows four general phases:
+Building a training plan follows four phases:

-1. Create the Training Plan
+Step 1: Create the Training Plan

-2. Build Your Chapters
+Step 2: Build Your Chapters

 Set the opening rule: for your first Chapter, this should be set to open when the Training Plan starts.
 For subsequent Chapters, choose whether the Chapter unlocks after the previous Chapter is passed, or after a specific Chapter is passed (useful for branching paths).